Hazoomo/MovieApp/README.md

   - ReachabilityManager.swift : To Monitor the interent connection
   - Response+ObjectMapper.swift : To Mapple my response from services and put them inside Models Folder (MoviesList for popular movies service - MoviesDetail for movie detail service - MovieVideos for movie videos service )

+#### 3- ViewController Folder :
+we have two ViewController MovieCatalog  , MovieDetail
+  - MovieCatalog Folder :
+    - MoviesListVC : is a view controller of movie catalog
+    - MovieCell Folder : is a customized cell for movie catalog tableview
+  - MovieDetail Folder:
+    - MovieDetailVC : is a view controller of detail
+    - LandscapeDetailView Folder: is customized view for  the top section changed (backdrop image + Title movie + show trailer button) in Detail page in Landscape .
+    - PortraitDetailView Folder : is customized view for  the top section changed (backdrop image + Title movie + show trailer button) in Detail page in Portrait .